remidinishanth/Python_snippets/basics/memory_management.md

 ![image](https://user-images.githubusercontent.com/19663316/141694228-cfe12466-0140-4593-ba76-ee3de315b5aa.png)

 Arenas contain pools.
 Those pools can be used, full, or empty.
 Arenas themselves don’t have as explicit states as pools do though.

-Arenas are instead organized into a doubly linked list called usable_arenas.
+Arenas are instead organized into a doubly linked list called `usable_arenas`.
 The list is sorted by the number of free pools available.
 The fewer free pools, the closer the arena is to the front of the list.

 ![image](https://user-images.githubusercontent.com/19663316/141694270-4a662705-2331-414c-b015-da45c7e96ad1.png)